republicprotocol/republic-go/README.md

 ## License

-The Dark library was developed by the Republic Protocol team and is available under the MIT license.
+The Dark Network library was developed by the Republic Protocol team and is available under the MIT license.
 For more information, see our website https://republicprotocol.com.